tribixbite/awesome/README.md

 *   [Flipper-XFW/Xtreme-Firmware](https://github.com/Flipper-XFW/Xtreme-Firmware) - The Dom amongst the Flipper Zero Firmware.
 Give your Flipper the power and freedom it is really craving.
 Let it show you its true form.
 Dont delay, switch to the one and only true Master today!
 *   [DarkFlippers/unleashed-firmware](https://github.com/DarkFlippers/unleashed-firmware) - Flipper Zero Unleashed Firmware
 *   [mcf-rocks/solanity](https://github.com/mcf-rocks/solanity) - Solanity - Solana GPU Address Grinder
 *   [avaneev/prvhash](https://github.com/avaneev/prvhash) - PRVHASH - Pseudo-Random-Value Hash.
-Hash functions, PRNG with unlimited period, randomness extractor, and a glimpse into abyss. (inline C/C++) (Codename Gradilac/Градилак)
+Hash functions, PRNG with unlimited period, randomness extractor, and a glimpse into abyss. (header-only C/C++) (Codename Gradilac/Градилак)
 *   [RoganDawes/LOGITacker](https://github.com/RoganDawes/LOGITacker) - Enumerate and test Logitech wireless input devices for vulnerabilities with a nRF52840 radio dongle.
 *   [FABtotum/FABlin](https://github.com/FABtotum/FABlin) - The FABtotum Personal Fabricator Firmware, a Marlin derivate made to support hybrid manufacturing and digital acquisition
 *   [arendst/Tasmota](https://github.com/arendst/Tasmota) - Alternative firmware for ESP8266 and ESP32 based devices with easy configuration using webUI, OTA updates, automation using timers or rules, expandability and entirely local control over MQTT, HTTP, Serial or KNX.
 Full documentation at